PLCnext/MqttGdsConnector/README.md

    *Arp.Plc.Eclr/ProgramInstance.PortName*

    ... where *ProgramInstance* must be the name of the program instance in the PLCnext Engineer project, and *PortName* must the name of an OUT port variable defined in that program.
-1. The MQTT app version 1.1 does only support QoS 0
+1. The MQTT app version 1.1 only supports QoS 0
 1. The MQTT app version 1.1 does not support 'retained'.